-Focus response on the department's mission, vision, and goals

-- Build redundancy into processes and operations (i.e., prevention), implementing incident management style operations and communication and communicating early and often. - Develop internal communication plan to inform employees about changing conditions, reopening, etc. - Establish standard operating procedures to address actions and/or responses to events that could impact the agency.
+Focus response on the department's mission, vision, and goals Conduct annual risk assessment Conduct enterprise risk management focused on the workforce Build redundancy into processes and operations (i.e., prevention), implementing incident management style operations and communication and communicating early and often.
+Develop internal communication plan to inform employees about changing conditions, reopening, etc. Establish standard operating Develop and implement policies related to teleworking, IT, and paperless environment.
+Promote an employee- and family-first attitude take care of those around you first and work will follow.
+Inform all employees of emergency plans and Review reduced facility footprint/shared workstations.
+Implement policies concerning electronic signatures, stamps, and seals.
+Build infrastructure with redundancies capable of withstanding disruptions.

-Conduct annual risk assessment

-- Develop and implement policies related to teleworking, IT, and paperless environment. - Promote an employeeand family-first attitude take care of those around you first and work will follow. - Inform all employees of emergency plans and their roles in the plans.

-Conduct enterprise risk management focused on the workforce

-- Review reduced facility footprint/shared workstations. - Implement policies concerning electronic signatures, stamps, and seals. - Build infrastructure with redundancies capable of withstanding disruptions. - Update strategic goals to include resiliency.
+• Update strategic goals to include resiliency.